Person Centered Practice, Care Coordination and the Interdisciplinary Care Team

 Person Centered Practice

-The concept of person centered practice – keeping the patient at the center of the care planning and decision-making process – is integral to MMAI and ICP.
-By focusing on each individual’s personal needs, wants, desires and goals, person centered practice promotes choice, purpose and meaning in daily life for MMAI and ICP members.
+The concept of person centered practice – keeping the patient at the center of the care planning and decision-making process – is integral to MMAI, ICP, FHP and MLTSS.
+By focusing on each individual’s personal needs, wants, desires and goals, person centered practice promotes choice, purpose and meaning in daily life for MMAI, ICP, FHP and MLTSS members.

 From the provider perspective, person centered practice refers to primary health care services that are relationship-based with an orientation toward the whole person.
 A person centered practice is accountable for meeting the large majority of each patient’s physical and mental health care needs, including prevention and wellness, acute and chronic care.